Napolitain/napolitain.github.io/PRD.md

 ## Essential Features

-### GitHub Integration
+### GitHub Integration - Pinned Repositories
-- **Functionality**: Fetch and display pinned repositories from github.com/Napolitain
+- **Functionality**: Fetch and display pinned repositories from github.com/Napolitain, with fallback to recent repos
-- **Purpose**: Showcase best work automatically without manual updates
+- **Purpose**: Showcase best work automatically without manual updates, prioritizing pinned repos
 - **Trigger**: On page load
-- **Progression**: Load page → Fetch GitHub API → Display repos with name/description/stars/language
+- **Progression**: Load page → Fetch pinned repos from gh-pinned-repos API → Fetch detailed repo data from GitHub API → Display repos with name/description/stars/language/topics → If no pinned repos, fallback to recent repos
-- **Success criteria**: Repos display with accurate data, graceful loading states, error handling for API failures
+- **Success criteria**: Pinned repos display with accurate data, visual indicator for pinned status, graceful loading states, error handling for API failures, fallback to recent repos if pinned unavailable

 ### Hero Section
 - **Functionality**: Introduce visitor to who you are and what you do